AndreasNygaard/PrakProg/README.md

 If something doesn't function properly, consider updating these softwares

 When using gnuplot figures in latex documents, the gnuplot terminal is set to pngcairo.
-A new update has caused som problems on OS X, but it should function properly with Ubuntu and other Linux distributions.
+A new update has caused some problems on OS X, but it should function properly with Ubuntu and other Linux distributions.
 A solution for OS X users is to install a prevoius version of a gnuplot dependency: